gmarino2048/EECS-338-Final-Project/README.md

 ### Makefile

 The makefile is responsible for compiling all of the files and merging them together.
 The makefile first compiles all of the c programs into .o files and then stitches them together at the end.
-The result of a successful make should be a binary file titled run in the root folder of the project.
+The results of the experiment we conducted is in the out file of the zip that was downloaded.
+There is one csv file per c file.

 ### mergesort.c